yekesit/cs600-project/README.md

     Use this function to initialize the maps and set every value "false".
 #### vector<string> merge_common and void find_common_Url
     Both two functoins are used to merge the websites given by Trie tree through searching all keywords.
-    After get all common Urls for every keyword, the Urls will be sorted by the number of appearance times of all keywords every website.
+    After get all common Urls for every keyword, the Urls will be sorted by the number of appearance times of all keywords in every website.
+# Boundary
+  The limit number of keywords are 10.
+Like, if we search "This is a project for search engine implemented by Trie tree #".
+Then